My Biochemistry StoryJanuary 03, 2019 - 5 min read 🍵🍵🍵

 The journey of completing my degree at the University of Waterloo shaped me who I am today.

-At the time in high school, everyone rushed out to get early acceptance in Grade 12.
+During the last year of high school, everyone rushed out to get early acceptance in Grade 12.
 It was either business or science, a generic path in education that I felt everyone had to choose between.
 Perhaps, it was the lack of computer science courses in high school had failed to spark my interest in pursuing a CS background.

 My girlfriend told me something that would completely change the way I approached my academics.
 She told me that I needed to learn effectively.
 I realized my way of learning back in highschool needed to change.

-This perseverance led me to my success in achieving a Bachelors of Science in Honours Biochemistry.
+This perseverance paved my success in achieving a Bachelors of Science in Honours Biochemistry.

 Biochemistry has taught me the core fundamentals of science and understanding life through a biochemical lens.
 It has shaped the way I think, how I view and solve problems and the way I do my research.

 It has been the catalyst for me to keep up with the latest scientific trends which includes the discovery of CRISPR Cas9 technology.
 I’m glad I’ll be able to understand this technology at a biochemical level.

 It has been 2 years since I’ve touched any science related work as of writing this post.
 It has given me a deep appreciation of the science academia and their contributions to improving the quality of human life.